yoonkiss/cantata-node/README.md

       -h, --help           show this help message and exit --dest-cpu=DEST_CPU  CPU architecture to build for.
 Valid values are: arm, x86
+      --with-shared        Build with shared option.
+Node works as a shared library

       --with-pie           Build with pie option.
 The executable is able to be linked dynamically
       --prefix=PREFIX      Select the install prefix (defaults to